devopsacademyau/academy/classes/02class/aws-networking/README.md

     - DHCP protocol also uses broadcasting to dynamically assign IP addresses to host
     - all devices listen to broadcast in addition of its own

-- of any AWS subnet:
+- for any AWS subnet:
   - second ip (1) is reserved to be used by the VPC Router
   - third ip (2) is reserved to be used by AWS DNS
   - forth ip (3) is reserved for future use